Coronavirus: 1,000 more cases and three further deaths reported in State

 Dublin has 254 cases, 102 in Meath, 88 in Cork, 81 in Cavan, 75 in Galway with the remaining 400 cases across 20 counties.

+A total of 2,299 cases were reported on the island of Ireland on Friday as the North’s Department of Health recorded 1,299 new cases.

-As of 2pm on Friday, 246 people are in hospital due to Covid-19, with 30 of them in intensive care units (ICU).
+As of 2pm on Friday, 246 people are in hospital in the Republic due to Covid-19, with 30 of those in intensive care units (ICU).
 Thirteen people have been hospitalised in the last 24 hours.
+Some 10, 377 cases have been recorded in the last 14 days.

 Of Friday’s cases, 71 per cent are under the age of 45, with 478 in men and 520 in women.